 ADRIAN, Mich. – The fourth-ranked College of Wooster baseball team manufactured the go-ahead run on the bases in the bottom of the sixth inning, and the Fighting Scots captured their sixth regional championship with a 4-2 win over North Coast Athletic Conference rival Wabash College on Monday at Adrian College's Nicolay Field.
 With the win, the Fighting Scots punched a ticket to this week's eight-team NCAA Div.
-III Baseball Championships at Fox Cities Stadium in Appleton, Wis. with action slated to start on Friday.
+III Baseball Championships at Fox Cities Stadium in Appleton, Wis., with action slated to start on Friday.

 "It was a great game," said head coach Tim Pettorini.
 "I thought it was really well played on both sides.
 Big credit to Wabash's pitcher.
 I know he came back on short rest, but he went out and competed really hard against us.
 Our guys were better.
 We really did a great job.
 We got down a run.
 I don't think there was any panic.
 We were very businesslike, they continued to stay at home plate and battle.
-The guys we put in the game pitching-wise all came through starting with Evan.
+The guys we put in the game pitching-wise all came through, starting with Evan.
 He just did a great job for a first-year in his third start of the year.
-Then Wyatt, Nanak, and then what can you say about Andrew, to close them down like that was big-time."
+Then Wyatt, Nanak, and then what can you say about Andrew, to close them down like that was big time."

 |Wooster won the Mideast Regional for the first time since 2009, and that win also came at Adrian's Nicolay Field.|

 Junior Michael Wielansky scored the go-ahead run in the sixth inning with two outs.
 Prior to that, classmate Garrett Crum broke for second intentionally in an effort to get Wabash (32-17) starter Cody Cochran to balk.
-The Little Giants' senior right-hander stayed poised, and Crum and Wielansky worked together to hustle safely back to first and third base respectively.
-Prior to the next pitch, Crum was off to the big lead at first base in an effort to draw a throw from Cochran, and the Little Giants' pitchers obliged, but skipped the toss past first baseman Jackson Blevins which enabled Wielansky to score easily.
+The Little Giants' senior right-hander stayed poised, and Crum and Wielansky worked together to hustle safely back to first and third base, respectively.
+Prior to the next pitch, Crum was off to the big lead at first base in an effort to draw a throw from Cochran, and the Little Giants' pitcher obliged, but skipped the toss past first baseman Jackson Blevins, which enabled Wielansky to score easily.

 Prior to the theatrics on the bases, Crum's one-out RBI single tied the game up.
 The Scots' (40-8) first baseman smoked a grounder past shortstop Eric Chavez, who was playing in trying to cut off a grounder and prevent senior Jake Fling from scoring.
-Earlier in the inning it was Chavez's throwing error that had Wooster in business, as Fling reached on the miscue.
-Wielansky followed suit with a single through the left side, and the base knock marked the team's 641st of the season, and Wooster broke the 2009 squad's mark for the most hits in a season in program history.
+Earlier in the inning, it was Chavez's throwing error that had Wooster in business, as Fling reached on the miscue.
+Wielansky followed suit with a single through the left side, and the base knock marked the team's 641st of the season, as Wooster broke the 2009 squad's mark for the most hits in a season in program history.

 Wabash nearly tied the game up at two in the top of the seventh inning, but senior Drew Tornow got to a Henry Wannemuehler single quickly forcing Chavez to slam the brakes on rounding third base.
 Jared Wolfe flied out to sophomore Dan Harwood in left field to end the threat.